ordered-online/orders/README.md

 |location_id|The id for the location.|
 |name|A unique name for the session, e.g. "Table 1" or "Customer XY".|

-Example product creation with `curl`:
+Example session creation with `curl`:

 ```
 curl -i -X POST -H 'Content-Type: application/json' -d '{